kangqiyue/DeepGCN-RT/README.md

 --early_stop 30 \
 --seed 1
 ```
-In addition, the train and transfer learning processes could also be started by the bash scripts, see the folder named _scripts_.
+In addition, the train and transfer learning processes could also be started by the bash scripts, see the folder named ```scripts```.

 To run the training process on SMRT data set:
 ```
 sh scripts/train.sh
 ```

-To run the transfer learning on 9 TL data sets, use:
+To run the transfer learning on nine transfer learning data sets, use:
 ```
 scripts/transfer_learning.sh
 ```